zacwong2151/tp/docs/DeveloperGuide.md

       Expected: No change in the volunteer list panel.
 Error message for invalid command format is shown in the status message.
       The outcome is the same for input commands with no index specified, or non-positive indexes.

-   1. Test case: `elistv 3`<br>
+   1. Test case: eshow x (where x is larger than the list size)
-      Additional Prerequisites: The event list panel currently has only 2 events.<br>
       Expected: No change in the volunteer list panel.
 Error message for invalid event index is shown in the status message.<br>
-      The outcome is the same for input commands where the index specified is larger than the number of events in the event list panel.

 ### Removing a volunteer from an event
 1. Removing a volunteer which is being shown from an event which is being shown